Nikola1998/first-phaser-project/README.md

 The first project I've made using Phaser framework.
 It's a game where you pick up points and need to avoid the enemies in the increasingly difficult terrain.

-In this project I've learned how to make my own Phaser project
+In this project I've learned how to make a simple game in Phaser.
+How to use simple animations, particles, sounds and similar.